tungthtran/ambry/Development-Guidelines.md

   *  Encapsulate synchronization.
 That is, locks should be private member variables within a class and only one class or method should need to be examined to verify the correctness of the synchronization strategy.
   *  There are a number of gotchas with threads and threadpools: is the daemon flag set appropriately for your threads? are your threads being named in a way that will distinguish their purpose in a thread dump?
-  *  Prefer the java.util.concurrent packages to either low-level wait-notify, custom locking/synchronization, or higher level scala-specific primitives.
+  *  Prefer the java.util.concurrent packages to either low-level wait-notify or custom locking/synchronization.
 The util.concurrent stuff is well thought out and actually works correctly.
 There is a generally feeling that threads and locking are not going to be the concurrency primitives of the future because of a variety of well-known weaknesses they have.
 This is probably true, but they have the advantage of actually being mature enough to use for high-performance software right now; their well-known deficiencies are easily worked around by equally well known best-practices.

 ## Backwards Compatibility